PrekshithReddy/Web-Development-Projects/README.md

 ---

-## 🎨 03 - Color Vocab Project
+## 🎨 Project 3: Color Vocab Project

-A webpage demonstrating CSS styling by displaying color names with matching text colors and images.
+A webpage demonstrating CSS styling by displaying color names with their corresponding colors.

 **Skills Practiced**